Where Owls Know My Name: Music

 The band announced they had returned to Atrium Audio, where they had recorded their Sophomore effort Monarchy in September 2017, via their Facebook page.
-The band once again worked with Grammy-nominated producers Carson Slovak and Grant McFarland, who had produced both their debut EP Hirearchy and their second studio album Monarchy.
+The band once again worked with Grammy-nominated producers Carson Slovak and Grant McFarland, who had produced both their debut EP Hierarchy and their second studio album Monarchy.

 The saxophone on the album is performed by Zach Strouse, from the band Burial In The Sky.
 Uttley met Strouse several years before the release of Owls while recording Strouse's local metal band.
 While tracking Strouse's guitar, Uttley learned that Strouse was a performance major on saxophone and attending school for saxophone.
 Uttley was impressed by Strouse's performance at a local university soon thereafter.
-The two remained close and Strouse agreed to track saxophone for what would become "Owls", first recording for "The Silent Life" at Uttley's home, to rave reviews from the other band members.
+The two remained close and Strouse agreed to track saxophone for what would become "Owls," first recording for "The Silent Life" at Uttley's home, to rave reviews from the other band members.
 As a result, Strouse provided 3 solos for the album and atmospheric work on two other songs.
 Uttley pointed out when interviewed that the band didn't want to be known as "the sax band" and that they were rather simply incorporating new elements into their sound.
 Uttley also noted that Strouse himself is a death metal fan, and that he was wearing an Origin shirt while recording his solos.

 The song "Old Nothing" features a guest solo by former The Faceless guitarist and founding member of The Zenith Passage Justin McKinney.
-Andy Thomas of Black Crown Initiate provides additional vocals on the title track "Where Owls Know My Name".
-Sarah Thomas, sister of Andy Thomas, and girlfriend of Rivers of Nihil bassist Adam Biggs, provides additional vocals on "Subtle Change (Including the Forest of Transition and Dissatisfaction Dance)".
+Andy Thomas of Black Crown Initiate provides additional vocals on the title track "Where Owls Know My Name."
+Sarah Thomas, sister of Andy Thomas, and then-girlfriend of Rivers of Nihil bassist Adam Biggs, provides additional vocals on "Subtle Change (Including the Forest of Transition and Dissatisfaction Dance)."